drowe67/freedv-gui/USER_MANUAL.md

 The frequency that FreeDV reports is set by changing the "Report Frequency" text box in the main window.
 This is in kilohertz (kHz) and will turn red if the entered value is invalid.
-If Hamlib support is also enabled, this frequency will automatically update approximately every five seconds while receiving.
+If Hamlib support is also enabled, this frequency will automatically update approximately every five seconds while receiving, overwriting anything manually entered.

 FreeDV will also show the callsigns of previously received signals.
 To view those, click on the arrow next to the last received callsign at the bottom of the window.
 These are in descending order by time